 A visit to the Valais high valley Goms is a must for cross-country skiers.
 Nearly 100 kilometres of trails link the 12 villages on the Rhone.
 The Matterhorn Gotthard Railway does that, too, meaning that the entire trail network can be reached by train.
 It goes without saying that this wide range of trails allows you to choose your circuit depending on how you feel and what shape you’re in.
 There are family-friendly trails, a FIS racing circuit, three training trails for ambitious skiers, a night trail and more.
 And if your dog loves to play in the snow as much as you do, there’s a dog trail between Oberwald and Obergesteln so you can do your rounds together.

 The trail between Obergesteln and Ulrichen is illuminated every evening from mid-December to mid-March from 5:30 to 9:30 p.m.

 Swiss country-country ski pass

-The country-country ski pass for the 2021/22 season is your admission ticket to all trails in Switzerland.
+The country-country ski pass is your admission ticket to all trails in Switzerland.
 It is valid on more than 5,500 kilometres of pistes.
 Order the Swiss country-country ski pass now.